harikiranvusirikala/aws-certified-ai-practitioner/fundamentals-of-ml-and-ai/index.md

 nav_order: 2
 ---

-# Course: Fundamentals of ML and AI
+# Fundamentals of ML and AI

 AI is a broad field that encompasses the development of intelligent systems capable of performing tasks that typically require human intelligence, such as perception, reasoning, learning, problem-solving, and decision-making.
 AI serves as an umbrella term for various techniques and approaches, including machine learning, deep learning, and generative AI, among others.